Who Was Mum Bett?

 It took only a day for the jury to find in the plaintiffs' favor.
 Bett and Brom were freed and awarded 30 shillings in damages.
 Ashley appealed the decision but quickly dropped the case.
 While he pleaded with Bett to return to his home as a paid servant, she refused, choosing instead to work for Sedgwick's family.

-Another important legal challenge, headed up by African American leader Prince Hall, involved three men who were abducted and taken as slaves to the West Indies.
-Their case, along with Bett's, pushed the slave trade in Massachusetts to its final days.
-The slave trade was officially ended in the Commonwealth on March 26, 1788, making it one of the first states in the Union to abolish it.
+Another important legal challenge, headed up by African American leader Prince Hall, involved three men who were abducted and taken as enslaved people to the West Indies.
+Their case, along with Bett's, pushed the enslaved people trade in Massachusetts to its final days.
+The enslaved people trade was officially ended in the Commonwealth on March 26, 1788, making it one of the first states in the Union to abolish it.
 (Vermont was the first state to ban slavery outright in 1777.)

 Later Life and Death